hojin-kim/blog/_posts/2022-01-17-tex-enabling.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>
 ```
 This code is from the [MathJax website](https://www.mathjax.org/#gettingstarted).
 2. Since you are customizing the jekyll theme, you need to copy the files in your theme gem file.
-For example, if you are using `minima` theme, check the installed location, for example, with termial command `$bundle info minima --path`.
+For example, if you are using `minima` theme, check the installed location, for example, with terminal command `$bundle info minima --path`.
 Copy & paste all directories in your github page home directory.
 3. Open `/_layouts/default.html` (with your text editor not web browser) to check the html structure.
     ```html
     {% raw %}